seanwarman/docker-db/README.md

 `project/controller` php scripts to interact with the db and send back whatever data we need.
 This will probably mirror the public folder but will also most likely have some extra scripts in it as well.
+This folder could contain a backend framework like Symfony in future, although it's probably better practice to have a seperate container for that.
+I want to avoid using ajax requests to connect the front and backend for the moment.

 `project/public` is now what html/ used to be, a folder of views, formatted in .php but rendered as html.
 These are fundamentally